-Air Quality Strategy for the tidal Thames
+Air Quality Strategy for the Tidal Thames

+Air quality and emissions to air from vessels is a health and environmental priority in the UK and has been identified as being one of the top issues for ports in Europe.
 The operation of vessels on the tidal Thames provides only a small percentage of the London atmospheric emission inventory, accounting for 1% of the capital’s emissions.
-However, the river’s overall contribution to London’s emissions is likely to increase as emissions from road vehicles fall due to tightening legislation, and use of the river grows.
+However, the river’s overall contribution to London’s emissions is likely to increase as emissions from road vehicles fall due to tightening legislation, and the use of the river grows.

-The aim of the Strategy is:
+The aim of the Air Quality Strategy for the tidal Thames is:

 The reduction in harmful emissions to air from marine sources within the tidal River Thames, whilst facilitating the Port and London’s future growth.

-Download the Air Quality Strategy and Consultation Documents
+Download the Air Quality Strategy